-Bustamante is alum of the San Francisco Art Institute, New Genres program and the Skowhegen School of Painting and Sculpture.
-Currently she holds the position of Associate Professor and Vice Dean of Art at the USC Roski School of Art and Design.
+Bustamante is alum of the San Francisco Art Institute, and in 2020 she was awarded an honorary doctorate degree from her alma mater, SFAI.
+She also attend Skowhegan School of Painting and Sculpture.
+Currently she holds the position of Professor of Art at the USC Roski School of Art and Design.